Baby Oil Stains - How To Remove From Fabric, Upholstery And Carpet

-Baby oil stains can happen quickly, because baby oil can easily spill or drip.
-When it does it can be frustrating trying to remove the stain caused by the baby oil from your clothes, upholstery or carpeting.
+Baby oil stains can happen quickly, because it can easily spill or drip.
+When it does it can be frustrating trying to remove the stain it leaves behind from your clothes, upholstery or carpet.

 That is because baby oil, like any type of oil stain, is slick and repels water, making it more difficult to remove the stain in ways you would normally think of.

-In addition, those stains caused by baby oil seem to spread quickly, so you have to be careful about rubbing at the stain, which can just seem to make it spread even more.
+In addition, it seem to spread quickly, so you have to be careful about rubbing at the spot, which can make it spread even more.

-Below are instructions for removing stains caused by baby oil from clothing, upholstery and carpet.
+Below are instructions for removing these stains from clothing, upholstery and carpet.

 Removing Baby Oil Stains From Fabric

-Step 1: Rub a small amount of hand dishwashing soap into the fabric.
+Step 1: Rub a small amount of dish soap into the fabric.

-Step 2: Rinse the stained area well, flushing away both the baby oil and the dishwashing liquid solution.
+Step 2: Rinse the stained area well, flushing away both the baby oil and the dishwashing liquid.

 Step 4: Launder in the hottest water allowed for the fabric to thoroughly remove the stain.